pranav04katiyar/Java_Backend/src/OOPS/1_OOPS_Intro.md

-This package is about understanding concepts of OOPS in Java.

 => Principles of OOPS:
 ABSTRACTION - Process of hiding the implementation details and showing only functionality to the user.
     -> Abstraction lets you focus on what the object does instead of how it does it.